squidboi666/oshi-tracker/README.md

     ./setup-script.ps1
     ```

 You'll be prompted to enter the YouTube URLs for each of your Oshi's channels.
-After doing so, you'll be greeted with a notification confirming your success.
+Once you've done this, you'll receive a notification confirming that the setup was successful.

-You'll also notice that there are new folders in the project directory corresponding to each channel URL you added. **Do not rename them**, as new live streams will be saved in these folders.
+You'll also see new folders in the project directory, each corresponding to the channel URLs you added.
+Do not rename these folders, as new live streams will be saved there.

-You can run this script again at any time in the future to update the list of channels to track.
-Just be aware that it will overwrite the current list rather than append new entries.
-This is intentional.
+You can run this script again at any time to update the list of channels to track.
+Just note that it will overwrite the current list rather than append new entries—this is intentional.

 ---